walkoncross/mtcnn-caffe-zyf/README.md

 Author: zhaoyafei0210@gmail.com (https://github.com/walkoncross)

-This repo is based on DuinoDu's MTCNN-v1 (3 stages) repo: https://github.com/DuinoDu/mtcnn, while it implements LNet of MTCNN-v2.
+This repo is based on DuinoDu's MTCNN-v1 (3 stages) repo: https://github.com/DuinoDu/mtcnn.
+In this repo we add the 4th stage: LNet, so now it's the same as MTCNN-v2.

 And also 3 wrappers of MTCNN-v2 are included for easy usage.